 If you want to keep the food safe for long-term storage, you’ll need to remove virtually ALL of this oxygen.
 This means making sure you use enough OAs.

-If you really want to know exactly how many OAs you need, you’ll need to do some math.
+If you want to know precisely how many OAs you need, you’ll need to do some math.
 I’ve included the math in the dropdown for those who are interested.

 |Food Type||1 quart||1 gallon||5 gallon|